alidoostnia/Formal-Approximation-Framework/README.md

 3- Scheduling algorithm: it prioritizes and schedules the most significant SCCs for update/re-approximation based on the comming changes.
 We have used the following project with a few custom changes: https://github.com/elzoughby/EDF-scheduling

 4- Verification engine: we use the Prism probabilistic model checker for verification engine.
 Each submodel that is subject to change, must be verified after updating of the parameters.
 The Prism model-checker can be found via this link: https://www.prismmodelchecker.org/download.php

+# Model
+We have modeled a rescue robot team in PRISM style including three robot parts: leader, caterpillar and monitoring robots.
+They work together to carry a sensitive equipment to the target position.
+Also, we have modelled the environment that they work within that.
+You can find the models and formal properties via the Model directory.

+# Results
+The processed data can be found via the Result Data directory.